 Premature Ovarian Insufficiency (POI) Clinic

-We diagnose and treat symptoms of POI in patients under the age 40.
+We diagnose and treat symptoms of POI in people under the age of 40.

 What we do